Galenika/ERMA17/README.md

 # ERMA17
 An open source telegram bot for monitoring ethereum mining on nanopool.com.

 It is written for __Windows 10__, but can easily be modified for UNIX systems.
+Tested on Python 3.5.3.

 ### Getting Telegram Tokens and Etherscan.io API-Keys